kemtol/nyelam/_posts/2018-8-07-snorkeling-in-indonesia.md

 ---
 layout: post
-title: Snorkeling in Indonesia
+title: Why Snorkeling in Indonesia Must Be One of Your Bucket List?
-permalink: Why Snorkeling in Indonesia Must Be One of Your Bucket List?
+permalink: /best-spot-to-snorkeling-in-indonesia.html
-author: Kemal Wiryawan:
+author: Kemal Wiryawan
 categories: journal
 ---